rbracco/covidcompare/README.md

 For county level data a big thanks to [David Zemel](https://www.github.com/dzemel), [Sam King](https://www.github.com/SamSamDataMan), and [Steve Schmidt](https://www.youtube.com/watch?v=yoYZf-lBF_U) for manually sourcing it from state health department and media websites.

-For testing data we owe the [Covid tracking team](https://covidtracking.com/about-team/) for their great work and commitment to open-sourcing data during a public health crisis.
+For testing data we owe the [Covid19 tracking team](https://covidtracking.com/about-team/) for their great work and commitment to open-sourcing data during a public health crisis.

 #### Map Data
 - [GeoJSON, SHP, and KML files for US States and Counties](https://eric.clst.org/tech/usgeojson/)